 On April 25, 2014, celebrity news website TMZ released an audio recording of a courtside conversation between Sterling and Vanessa Stiviano, his mistress, in which Sterling can be heard saying, "You can sleep with [black people].
 You can bring them in, you can do whatever you want, but the little I ask you is... not to bring them to my games."

 The conversation was prompted by a photograph on Instagram of Stiviano with NBA hall of famer Magic Johnson.
-Sterling was widely condemned publicly for the comments – most notably by the Clippers players and coach Doc Rivers – and, on April 29, was subsequently banned from all NBA activities and facilities, fined $2.5 million (the maximum allowable under the organization's rules), and is being forced to sell his team.
+Sterling was publicly condemned for the comments – most notably by the Clippers players and coach Doc Rivers – and, on April 29, was subsequently banned from all NBA activities and facilities, fined $2.5 million (the maximum allowable under the organization's rules), and is being forced to sell his team.

 "Boo-hoo hoo hoo hoo, oh, oh – why Dingo – ohhhh, boo-hoo hoo Dingo – no!
 Dingo, boo hoo hoo boo hoo hoo, don't leave me" whimpered Sterling, feeling barely able to contemplate how to continue on with life without his sweet kitty – his one and only true, constant friend.